 Before setting up One Mindful Breath, I started a meditation group in 2000 that became Wellington Insight Meditation Community, and during the time I was running it facilitated weekly meditation sessions, ran a Sunday morning spiritual friendship group, and organised retreats, courses and workshops.

-In 2009, I set up Aotearoa Buddhist Education Trust and continue to chair it, and a year later I launched secularbuddhism.org.nz as a place for people wanting to discuss a contemporary, secular approach to the dharma.
-I was asked to run a new meditation group at the start of 2014; that group is now called One Mindful Breath.
-As well as teaching here, I serve on the community’s Care Committee and oversee our communications.
+In 2009, I set up Aotearoa Buddhist Education Trust and continue to chair it.
+One year later I launched secularbuddhism.org.nz as a place for people wanting to discuss a contemporary, secular approach to the dharma.
+I was asked to run a new meditation group at the start of 2014; that group is now One Mindful Breath.
+As well as teaching, I served on the community’s Care Committee and help with communications.

 Dharma teachers I’ve had a relationship with and whose work I respect include Linda Modaro, Stephen Batchelor, Winton Higgins, Martine Batchelor and Eric Kolvig.
-There were others on the way.
-I am currently being mentored by Linda Modaro in reflective meditation, and working with practitioners and their journals, and I also very much value the connection with dharma buddies around the world through the online group, Re~Collective.
+There were others along the way.
+I was mentored by Linda Modaro in reflective meditation, working with practitioners and their journals, and I also very much value my connection with dharma buddies around the world through the online group, Re~Collective.
 In August 2018 I helped start The Tuwhiri Project, where I serve as the organisation’s publisher.

 Getting real benefit from meditation